 How to configure ownCloud to work with DreamObjects

-Before you can begin using ownCloud with DreamObjects, you must install ownCloud on your DreamHost account by following this step-by-step guide.
+Before you can begin using ownCloud with DreamObjects, you must install ownCloud on your DreamHost server by following this step-by-step guide.

 You also must enable DreamObjects on your DreamHost account.
 If you haven’t enabled DreamObjects nor created the required keys and buckets, please review the following articles: